spacetelescope/poppy/docs/overview.rst

 The module ``poppy`` implements an object-oriented system for modeling physical optics propagation with diffraction, particularly for telescopic and coronagraphic imaging.
-Right now only image and pupil planes are supported; intermediate planes are a future goal.
+Right now only image and pupil planes are supported; interimediate planes are a future goal.

 Poppy also includes a system for modeling a complete instrument (including